 Talent taking power measurement

-The power meter being replaced with a photoreceiver
+The power meter being replaced with a photoreceiver.
+Do not show oscilloscope.
+Show only beginning of the shot

 LAB MEDIA: 58174_Douvidzon_scope (Authors: Please provide Figure 4, panel a, separately and without the panel label or the 1/744 Hz notation and arrow.
 If you have another example of an oscilloscope trace to show, upload that instead.
 In either case, use the file name “58174_Douvidzon_scope”)